railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 Find employee attendance details from their forms in :menuselection:`Human Resources --> Employees`.

-To get the detail of attendances from an employee's form in Open ERP you can use the three available reports:
+To get the detail of attendances from an employee's form in OpenERP, you can use the two available reports:

 *  :guilabel:`Print Attendance Error Report`